Hamzablm/blog/_posts/2020-06-07-test-slices-in-spring-boot.md

 ### @DataJpaTest

 We can leverage `@DataJpaTest` annotation to disable full auto-configuration and instead apply only configuration relevant to JPA tests.
-This will not only load repository components but also utility classes like ` DataSource`, `TestEntityManager` which can be used to save/find data in the DB.
+This will not only load repository components but also utility classes like `DataSource` and `TestEntityManager` which can be used to save/find data in the DB.

-Note that by default, tests annotated with `@DataJpaTest` will configure an in-memory h2 database (can be overridden) for testing purposes.
+Note that by default, tests annotated with `@DataJpaTest` will auto-configure an in-memory h2 database (can be overridden) for testing purposes.
 Also, tests are transactional and rolled back at the end of each test.
 In this example, I'd like to test `EmployeeRepository`:

 ```java
 @Repository